 The visit by a foreign sovereign to the Badulgal community was the result of an encounter between the two men in Monaco in 2016 during the « Taba Naba » exhibition, at the Musée océanographique.
 Together they discuss and compare the similarities and differences between their respective communities.
 The documentary shows two individuals reflecting on the environmental crisis that the world is currently experiencing.

 A pressing issue for everyone

-The documentary film “Alick and Albert” considers the relationship between Man and Nature in today’s world.
-It also transmits a universal message to all audiences: that of peace, tolerance, dialogue between different cultures and harmony between the human world and that of the ocean.
+The “Alick and Albert” documentary also considers the relationship between Man and Nature in today’s world.
+Prince Albert II sees the lifestyle of Badu inhabitants such as Alick.
+A way of life that is under threat from climate change, ocean pollution and overfishing.
+The film also transmits a universal message to all audiences: one of peace, tolerance, dialogue between different cultures and harmony between the human world and that of the ocean.

 The jury was very impressed by this filmBeckie Stocchetti, Executive Director of the Hawaii International Film Festival